Automotive Applications With Vibration Motors

 Increasing Driver Comfort

 Vibrations can also be used in car seats to massage and relax passengers.
-In a bid to differentiate themselves from their competitors, many automotive manufacturers, particularly in the luxury sector, are adding ever more features as standard.
+In a bid to differentiate themselves from their competitors, many automotive manufacturers, particularly in the luxury sector, are adding even more features as standard.

 A typical massage enabled car seat like the one pictured will use two pairs of large vibrating motors, such as the motors from our Uni Vibe ranges.
 Two are typically placed at the base of the back and another two in the shoulder region.